How to Hang a Hammock Without Trees: 6 Fool-Proof Methods

 • Select a pitching method that’s appropriate for your hammocking location

-• Ensure that your two anchor points are strong enough to support your weight
+• Ensure your two anchor points are strong enough to support your weight

 • Consider making a permanent hammocking structure if at home